buqeye/buqeye.github.io/_publications/2015-02-05-A-recipe-for-EFT-uncertainty-quantification-in-nuclear-physics.md

 ---
 title: A recipe for EFT uncertainty quantification in nuclear physics
-author: [Dick Furnstahl, Daniel Phillips, Sarah Wesolowski]
+author: "Dick Furnstahl, Daniel Phillips, and Sarah Wesolowski"
 doi: "10.1088/0954-3899/42/3/034028"
 arxiv: "1407.0657"
 ---